cddc12346/ReverseEngineerMadness/Some notes on Windows Internals/SEH/readme.md

 Note that the address of the next SEH was put on stack at ESP+8.

 Hence, our exploitation concept of putting a working gadget at next SEH works.

+Do refer to my exploit.py script in the Exercise folder.

+You may also use the binary for vulnserver.exe as well.